gordon-cs/gordon-360-api/README.md

     - `ember build --env production` -- This version will use the Production api endpoint (360Api.gordon.edu)
 - The output is placed in the `dist/` folder at root of your project folder.
     - Note: Since emberJS is a javascript framework, the output is just an html file with a TON of javascript linked :p
-- Move the `dist/` folder as is to one of the sites on CS-RDP1.
+- Move the `dist/` folder AS-IS to one of the two user-facing sites on CS-RDP1.
-    - If you used the development flag move `dist/` to the 360Train IIS site.
+    - If you used the development flag, move `dist/` to the 360Train IIS site.
     - If you used the production flag, move `dist/` to the 360 IIS site.
 - For moving files between a mac and the virtual windows machine, we used a Microsoft Remote Desktop feature called folder redirection.
 It lets you specify folders on your mac that will be available on the PC you are remoting to.

-`API Url: ` Coming soon...

 ## The Database

 The `CCT` database exists in:
-- `admintrainsql.gordon.edu` - The Train/dev database server
+- `admintrainsql.gordon.edu` - The development/test database server
 - `adminprodsql.gordon.edu` -  The production/live database server.

 ### Tables